- Weight Gain Shockers Slideshow Pictures

 - What else should I know about liraglutide injection (Saxenda)?

-What are the uses for liraglutide injection (Saxenda)?
+What is Saxenda?
+What are the uses for Saxenda?

 - Saxenda is prescribed to help some obese or overweight adults with weight-related medical problems to lose weight and keep the weight off.